vieliashevskyi/vieliashevskyi/README.md

 - [ ] :construction: Reanimate old maze runner written in C++
 - [ ] :robot: Implement some ML models to play simple games
 - [ ] :school: Poke around Unreal Engine
+- [ ] :eyes: Transform one of my stories into Interactive Fiction using one of existing tools and publish it online

 ### :mega: Public Speaker
 I had a pleasure to be a public speaker on few gamedev events and webinars.
 Topics I've covered during my speeches: